danchoi/vmail/README.markdown

 To resume writing the draft later, just type `:e my_draft_filename.txt` to load the draft email into a buffer.
 (Use `:e!` if you're already in the message composition window.
-You can also use :sp to open in a split window, etc.)
+You can also use `:sp` if you want to open the draft email file in a split window, etc.) Resume editing.
-Resume editing.
 Send by typing `,vs`.

 At any point, you can quit the composition window by typing `q` in normal mode.